Allen, Valanciunas lead Grizzlies past Thunder 122-113

 Both teams were playing the second night of a back-to-back after losing on Tuesday.
 The Thunder lost to Portland, and the Grizzlies by 31 to the New Orleans Pelicans.

+“It was very important that we came back with a win after a tough night (against New Orleans),” Anderson said.

 And the Thunder had another issue, being unable to get out of Oklahoma City after Tuesday’s loss.
 The team flew into Memphis on Wednesday afternoon, arriving about two hours before game time.
+While Oklahoma City players continually said there were no excuses, they were outscored in the fourth quarter 36-28 as Memphis built its lead.

+“We shot the ball well,” Muscala said.
+“I’m unhappy with how I rebounded.
+At the end of the third quarter and throughout the fourth, too many second-chance opportunities that (the Grizzlies) had. … If you can’t get stops, it doesn’t mean much.”

+For the Grizzlies, the stretch run was much better than some recent losses in which they let games slip away in the fourth.

 TIP-INS